MrZeleq/flask-authentication/README.md

 * user registration
 * password reset using e-mail and JWT authentication
 * logging in with appropriate rules and logging out of the system
-* user login without assigning to a user group (optional user groups can be added)
+* user login without assigning to a user group
 * counting the number of incorrect logins and blocking logins for a certain period of time,
 * logging of the last n passwords so that you cannot repeat any of them.
 * logging in and out of the system.

 ## Account rules
 The example account rules are divided into two groups possibly to be used.